Klinik für Kardiologie

 Biomarkers of atrial fibrillation progression

 The identification and characterization of atrial fibrillation progression surrogate markers has the potential to significantly improve the suitability of established clinical risk scores for atrial fibrillation recurrence prediction.
 We hope that in the future combined use of clinical scores and biomarkers will be used for therapeutic stratification and monitoring in atrial fibrillation.
 This project is in close collaboration with PD Dr. med.
-MSc Jelena Kornej from the Department of Electrophysiology.
+MSc Jelena Kornej from Boston University School of Medicine.

 HDL-dysfunction in Atrial Fibrillation